We've combined the latest independent ratings and reviews to create a list of the best UK health insurance policies of 2017.

 You can compare quotes and cover from these companies using Activequote.com.
 Activequote also offers free, regulated advice over the phone.

 Learn more about the providers with our health insurance reviews further down this article.

 How we created this list

-Surprisingly, the three largest health insurers BUPA, AXA and Vitality do not make the top ten (although Health-on-Line are part of the AXA Group) but we cover them in more detail in our reviews below.
-The smaller providers in the top 10 appear to be competing by offering a similar range of policies to the big companies, but with a focus on customer service.
+Some of the smaller providers in the top 10 appear to be competing by offering a similar range of policies to the big companies, but with a focus on customer service.

 This is a helpful reminder not to rely just on brand when choosing health insurance but to research the help they offer.
 Using a health insurance comparison site like Activequote.com can save hours of shopping around; their site allows you to filter policies by price, features and even get free professional advice over the phone while you're using the site to help you choose.

 Use these links to skip directly to the relevant sections

 - How to choose the best health insurance

 - Vitality Health Insurance Review